rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 ![violations_by_keyword.jpeg]({{site.baseurl}}/img/violations_by_keyword.jpeg)

-We find that, at least according to the HRC's rulings, countires are violationg the prohibition on torture more than any other violation.
-It's interesting that, although the ICCPR is regarded by election observers as **the** international treaty governing election rights, the complaints mechanism seems to be used for more serious violations.
+We find that, at least according to the HRC's rulings, countries are violationg the prohibition on torture more than any other violation.
+It's interesting that, though the ICCPR is regarded by election observers as **the** international treaty governing election rights, the complaints mechanism seems to be used for more serious violations.

 Below, I've grouped different rights and assigned them to "elections," then filtered the keywords on that basis to see how many cases might be related: